shipsing/podman-desktop/website/docs/installation/macos-install.md

 ## Using `applehv` as machine provider

-By default, Podman uses the `GPU enabled (LibKrun)` provider type on a macOS ARM64 platform.
+By default, Podman uses the `GPU enabled (LibKrun)` provider type on the macOS ARM64 platform.
 If you are already running a `GPU enabled (LibKrun)` Podman machine and want to create an `applehv` machine, reset the Podman machine to avoid any port conflicts:

 - Using the UI: Click the **Troubleshooting** icon in the status bar and then **Cleanup / Purge data**.
 - Using the CLI: Run the `podman machine reset` command.